What Was New in March 1952?

-Although knocked off that perch for 8 weeks during April and May of 1952 by author Daphne Du Maurier’s novel My Cousin Rachel, The Caine Mutiny bounced back and stayed at #1 through August of 1952, definitely making it the #1 best-selling book of 1952.
+Although knocked off that perch for 8 weeks during April and May 1952 by author Daphne Du Maurier’s novel My Cousin Rachel, The Caine Mutiny bounced back and stayed at #1 through August 1952, definitely making it the #1 best-selling book of 1952.

 The Caine Mutiny draws from Herman Wouk’s own life experiences and WWII service on destroyer-minesweepers.

-Wouk began as an assistant communications officer, rising to first lieutenant, and finally to executive officer, captaining the USS Southard home to the U.S. at the end of WWII.
+Wouk himself began as an assistant communications officer, rising to first lieutenant, and finally to executive officer, captaining the USS Southard home to the U.S. at the end of WWII.

 The well-developed, nuanced characters and situations in The Caine Mutiny are compelling and feel authentic, and today the book is considered a modern classic.